nasa/PrognosticsAlgorithmLibrary/README.md

 See https://github.com/nasa/PrognosticsAlgorithmLibrary/blob/master/docs/PrognosticsAlgorithmLibrary-UserManual.pdf.

+## Dependencies

+Some modules included in this library are dependent on the [Prognostics Model Library](https://github.com/nasa/PrognosticsModelLibrary).

 ## Compatibility

 The PrognosticsModelLibrary has been tested with Matlab R2016a, but should work with older versions, down to at least R2012a.